-The jazz talent of tomorrow is right on your doorstep and could be visiting your school soon!
+The jazz talent of tomorrow is right on your doorstep and could be visiting your school or music centre soon!

 Based in Greenwich, Trinity Laban’s world-class jazz programme has launched the careers of many of the top names on the current UK music scene including Nubya Garcia, Moses Boyd, Laura Jurd and Deschanel Gordon.
-To celebrate the return of live music and directly inspire the next generation of young musicians, Trinity Laban’s large jazz ensembles are currently offering exclusive and FREE performances in schools across London.
+And right now Trinity Laban’s large jazz ensembles are on a mission to directly inspire the next generation of young musicians, performing live in schools and music centres across London.

-Applications to host a concert this academic year are now open!
+Applications to host a concert for the 2023/24 academic year are now open!

 Jazz on Tour performances are primarily targeted to KS3 year groups, but will also be appropriate for KS4 pupils and older KS2 school years.